xeonstaff/tempfriend/README.md

 ## APIs

 This app uses several APIs; the OpenAI API is the one you'll need a key for.

+Please modify `.env.example` with your own key for development purposes.

 ## Tools